 WordCamp Retreat in Soltau as a great entry opportunity- Tickets from 26.11.18!

-Another great opportunity to join the community is the WordCamp Retreat in Soltau in May 2018.
+Mai A great way to join the community is also the WordCamp Retreat in Soltau in 2018.
 This event is a world premiere!
 It combines free time and activities with lots of inspiration and knowledge in a unique location far away from the stress of everyday life.
 This is one of the reasons why we spontaneously decided at the WordCamp in Cologne to sponsor the retreat in Soltau with Gold.

 For the future, we want to play an even more active role in the community and bring the first WordCamp to Münster or Osnabrück.
 Spain shows that there can be eight(!) very well organised WordCamps within a year with at least 100 participants.
 Germany can take a leaf out of the book here with greater consistency, as the planning effort is reduced immensely.